Tove Styrke (album)

-Tove Styrke is the self-titled debut studio album by Swedish electropop singer Tove Styrke.
+Tove Styrke is the debut studio album by Swedish electropop singer Tove Styrke.
 The album was released on 12 November 2010 on Sony Music.
 It debuted at number 21 in Swedish charts and went up to 10th place in its second week.
 Most tracks have been written by Tove Styrke, Patrik Berger, Peter Ågren and Janne Kask.
 On 10 October 2011, the album was re-released with the new single "Call My Name" and a 2011 remake of "High and Low".

 After promoting and releasing the single "Call My Name" across Europe, the album got reissued another time.